JetBrains/space-dotnet-sdk/README.md

 Other (optional) packages are available.
 These can be installed to satisfy additional integration requirements.

 * `SpaceDotNet.Client` — The generated client code to work with the Space API.
-* `SpaceDotNet.AspNetCore` — Helpers for using SpaceDotNet with ASP.NET Core, e.g. an extension method for `IServiceCollection` to register all SpaceDotNet clients as ASP.NET Core services.
+* `SpaceDotNet.AspNetCore` — Helpers for using SpaceDotNet with ASP.NET Core, such as:
+  * An extension method for `IServiceCollection` to register all SpaceDotNet clients as ASP.NET Core services
+  * Helpers for Space Applications webhooks
 * `SpaceDotNet.AspNetCore.Authentication.Space` — Authentication provider that integrates with ASP.NET Core.

 Let's have a look at how we can start working with `SpaceDotNet.Client`.